Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Windows 10 1809+ or Windows 11 are now required due to the upgrade to Qt 6 and Python 3.11.
 Microsoft Visual C++ Redistributable 14.40.33810.0 required, install from https://aka.ms/vs/17/release/vc_redist.x64.exe if needed.

-If you are not sure you have it, install it.
+If you are not sure you have it, downlaod and install it now.

 ## Step 2.
 Download/update to the latest version of Wabbajack: https://www.wabbajack.org/